-When you're weighing up different finance options to make a major purchase like a new car, or pay for a serious expedition (see your next holiday with the kids), choosing the most affordable option just makes sense.
-Given that a lower interest rate means smaller repayments, a low interest personal loan could be one of the cheapest financing options for you.
+When you're weighing up different finance options to make a major purchase like a new car, or your dream holiday, you'll want to find the most affordable option for your budget and lifestyle.
+As a lower interest rate means smaller repayments, a low interest personal loan could be one of the cheapest financing options for you.

-So that you're across all the info you'll need to consider when comparing loans and lenders, we've pulled together this list of the FAQs we often get asked here at Mozo about cheap loans into one easy to read guide below so that you can make an informed choice.
+So that you're across all the info you'll need to consider when comparing loans and lenders, we've answered all the most common questions we are asked here at Mozo about cheap loans in one easy-to-read guide below, allowing you can make an informed personal loan choice.

-What can I use a low interest personal loan for?
+What you can use a low interest personal loan for?

-Depending on the amount of money you need to borrow, and the time period you're prepared to pay it back in, a low interest personal loan could be a cheap option to finance:
+Depending on the amount of money you need to borrow, and the time period you're prepared to pay it back in, a personal loan with a low interest rate could be a cheap option to fund many big expenses, including:

-What are the different types of low interest personal loans available?
+What types of low interest personal loans are available?

 Before you settle on a low interest loan option that looks appealing, it's important to get to grips with some of the different types of loans that could be available to you:

 Secured: In essence, this is a loan for which you need to put up an asset as collateral.
 For instance, your car or home - giving the bank or lender some assurance that it will be able to recoup the money lent to you.
 Given that the lender has a lower level of risk, a secured loan will generally offer a cheaper interest rate compared to an unsecured loan.

 Unsecured: This is the opposite of a secured loan, meaning you won't need to put up anything against the loan as security.
 However, you'll still need to be able to prove you can meet the repayments - whether that's through providing payslips as proof of your income or having someone that is willing to be your guarantor.
 Unfortunately, the lack of collateral often means you will get a higher interest rate.